Our Review Process

 If the high sugar levels are not controlled it can lead to a buildup of ketones in urine and blood.
 These ketones are toxic acids and are called ketoacidosis.
 It includes:

 If you have the above blood sugar symptoms then it is best to get tested for diabetes.
 People who have diabetes should often monitor the glucose levels so that there are no side effects of hyperglycemia.
+Know more about signs and symptoms of diabetes mellitus.

 The risk of developing hyperglycemia is high in: